 Side Jobs for Court Reporting Students

-As a court reporting student, you're going to find yourself short of money.
+As a court reporting student, chances are good that you're going to find yourself short of money at some point.

-In this article, I'll cover some of those jobs.
+In this article, I'll talk a little bit about some of those jobs.

 So.
 Lets define our terms a bit.